VisioncreatorEarth/hominio/src/db/documentation/HQL.md

         "composite_where": { "schemaId": "@schema/cneme", "place": "x1" },
         "return": "first",
         "map": {
-          "resolved_name_leaf": {
-            "place": "x2", // Target the node in x2 of the 'cneme' composite "resolve": {
+          "name_leaf_info": { // Key for the resolved name leaf object "place": "x2", // Target the node in x2 of the 'cneme' composite "resolve": {
-              "fromField": "doc.pubkey", // Use the pubkey of the Leaf in place x2 "targetType": "leaf",
+              "fromField": "self.data.places.x2", // Use the pubkey of the Leaf in place x2 "targetType": "leaf",
-              "map": { "_value": { "field": "self.data.value" } }
+              "map": { "value": { "field": "self.data.value" } } // Extract value into 'value' key
             }
           }
         }